gdbroman/broman.blog/_posts/2020/2020-06-15-go-meta-on-your-own-risk.md

 That you'd have to start questioning a whole host of other stories.

-That a part of your reality, and by extension, ego - dies.

-And we don’t want to let that happen - now do we?
+That a part of your reality, and by extension, ego - dies. *And we don’t want to let that happen - now do we?*

 > People may spend their whole lives climbing the ladder of success only to find, once they reach the top, that the ladder is leaning against the wrong wall.
 >
 > <cite>- Thomas Merton</cite>

-Go meta on your own risk.